 The Indian government has set aside over $6 billion for tree planting in the country, all 29 states of India will be encouraged to take part in similar tree planting exercises.
 Indeed, some of the states may even end up breaking the world record over and over again.

 The progress of the saplings is expected to be monitored by officials using aerial photography.
-Unfortunately, its thought that only 60 per cent of all the saplings will thrive long enough to survive to becoming a tree.
-Some 40 per cent of the saplings will die from disease or lack of water, but the heart of the idea will live on.
+Unfortunately, its thought that only 60 percent of all the saplings will thrive long enough to survive to become a tree.
+Some 40 percent of the saplings will die from disease or lack of water, but the heart of the idea will live on.
 The environmental message is clear and long may it last.